mehdignu/encounter/README.md

 * Each user has his own Profile with short informations about him including profile picture
 * Logout / Login system

+## Contribute

+To keep encounter growing and improving we need all help we can get. your help is welcome!

+## Security

+Found a security issue?
+Please disclose it responsibly to [dridignu@gmail.com](mailto:dridignu@gmail.com).

 ## Licence ##

    Copyright 2018 [Mehdi Dridi](https://mehdi-dridi.de/ "Mehdi Dridi")